ChaitanyaHota/Resume/README.md

 	Worked on customizing the functionality for force.com sites for various clients of target recruit.
 	Handling Candidate Portal issues related to sites.
 	Interacting with clients to understand functional requirements and develop a technical solution.
-	Performing data migration activities using ETL tool : DB Sync to migrate data between from other sources like DB Sync to Salesforce.com
+	Performing data migration activities using ETL tool: DB Sync to migrate data between from other sources like DB Sync to Salesforce.com
 	Extensively worked with business users and customized applications as per the business usage.

 Iridium Interactive | Software Engineer | Hyderabad, INDIA| Oct 2010 – Oct 2013
 	Working on Data load activities
 	Performing Administrative activities
 	Creating documentation for Project
-	Creating flow diagrams using Ms Visio
+	Creating flow diagrams using MS Visio
 	Salesforce Testing